Hand in Glove – CSR and Sustainability

 What CSR means to Recycle IT

-The staff team needed to know what CSR really meant and how it could be achieved in our organisation.
+The staff team needed to know what CSR really meant and how it could be achieved in our organization.
 It was vital that CSR goals were easy to adopt and applicable every working day.

 What we endeavour to do!

+Understanding personal responsibility for environmental impacts is core to our work.
 Our ability to thrive depends on our moral compass.
 We consider how all stakeholders will be affected by our activity and attempt to have a positive impact when we can.
 This includes:

 ✓ Partnering in a sustainable supply chain.